datacoves/docs/docs/how-tos/airflow/my_airflow/start-my-airflow.md

 ![Add new DAG](assets/my_airflow_add_new_dag.jpg)

 **Step 2:** Switch to your My Airflow browser tab to see your DAG changes populate in near real time.
-Notice the Light Blue Banner which is distinct to the My Airflow UI.
+Notice the Light Blue Airflow Banner which is distinct for My Airflow.

 ![View new DAG](assets/my_airflow_tab.gif)